 Let’s stop right there.
 It appears that Suzuki has just enough knowledge to be dangerous.
 This super spooky sudden change to the value of Pi caused a bigger rift in the logic of Edge than any San Andreas fault ever could.
 Pi is not at first a number which is then applied to mathematics, it is the mathematical representation of the relationship between the diameter of a circle and its circumference.

-One summer in High School we were given the assignment to calculate the value of Pi in four or five ways.
+One summer in High School we were given the assignment to calculate the value of Pi in four or five different ways.
 Back then we were happy and the world still turned if Pi was non-repeating to a dozen decimal places.
 Edge‘s premise that after a supercomputer computes Pi to the 500 billionth place it begins to repeat is not only silly but hardly the stuff of horror.
 The worst that I can envision is that I can’t get tires anymore that fit on my old bicycle wheels.

 I would be remiss if I failed to at least mention the Wormholes.
 I suspect Suzuki got this idea from Time Bandits but maybe it was Star Trek.